Chart Color Schemes

 Health performance in Largs Bay - Semaphore is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-The area has a total population of approximately 8,490 people, with about 54% having private health cover, slightly higher than the average SA2 area.
-Mental health issues and arthritis were found to be the most common medical conditions, affecting 10.0% and 9.3% of residents respectively.
-About 64.0% of residents reported being completely clear of medical ailments, compared to 67.9% in Greater Adelaide.
-The working-age population faces notable health challenges due to higher chronic condition rates.
-The area has a larger proportion of seniors, with 20.4% of residents aged 65 and over (3,208 people), compared to 19.0% in Greater Adelaide.
-Health outcomes among seniors present some challenges, generally aligning with national rankings for the general population.
+Mortality rates and chronic condition prevalence are notable across both younger and older age cohorts.
+The area has approximately 54% private health cover, slightly higher than the average SA2 area.
+Mental health issues and arthritis are the most common medical conditions, affecting 10.0% and 9.3% of residents respectively.
+Only 64.0% of residents declare themselves completely clear of medical ailments, compared to 67.9% across Greater Adelaide.
+The working-age population faces notable health challenges with elevated chronic condition rates.
+The area has 21.1% of residents aged 65 and over (3,332 people), higher than the 19.3% in Greater Adelaide.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health